terenceylchow124/Reddit-ClassImbalances/README.md

 # Reddit-ClassImbalances

-In this project, we apply three sampling method for handling the class imbalance problem on Reddit Joke Dataset:
+In this project, we target on applying different sampling methods to handle class imbalance problem on humor detection dataset, Reddit dataset.
+We apply simply Resampling method as a baseline method to compare with the EDA method.
+We target to study whether the direct operations can handle such imbalance problem and boost classification performance.
+Besides, we use NearMiss method to undersample the majority class apart from only generate data.
+Since numerical data is required in NearMiss, feature extraction approach using deep learning model (BERT) with dimensionality reduction (PCA) are is involved.
 - Resampling
 - Easy Data Augmentation
 - Near-Miss